jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 emojis, therefore the unicode icons work perfectly in `ranger`, which is also the default file manager on Manjaro i3.
 Highly recommended!

 ## Broadcom Wireless Driver

+### Screen Flickering

+I have a Broadcom BCM57786 on this Mac.
+The first problem I noticed is that my screen flickered once the wifi was connected.
+I found the issue while I was using the USB drive to install the OS.
+I wasn't thinking too much as I thought it was some compatibility issue or something on the installer drive system.
+However, after the installation, the issue persisted.
+The funny thing was once I disconnected from wifi, everything went back to normal, but with wifi connected, my screen was insanely flickering.
+So logically, I thought it might be because of my graphic card driver.
+I searched almost everywhere and replaced the driver multiple times, even reinstalled the system, but wasn't successful.
+And then I found a "trick", which was that if I closed my laptop lid and reopened it, the issue was gone.
+It was pretty interesting as I couldn't figure out why that was the case.
+I don't generally quite like the magic solution, but I decided to fix another problem(My wifi was super slow.
+It was around 30kps which was unbelievable) and then come back.
+To my surprise, I got two birds with one stone.

+### Wireless Card Driver Installation

+As I said above, my Internet was incredibly slow on this machine while my other devices were normal.
+So I started to think that my wireless card driver was not compatible, or there was some misconfiguration in my setup.
+In the next few hours, I had tried different methods provided by different people, but none of them worked, until I found this [artile](https://forum.manjaro.org/t/broadcom-wifi-driver-fails-to-install-properly/46316).
+This article explained the wireless card drivers' problem really good, and broke down the solution crystal clear.
+I followed the instruction here and replaced the drive, and it WORKED!
+The speed went from 30kps to 200ish mbps!
+Yay!

+Moreover, it actually fixed the flickering screen problem!
+They all added up.

+I believe this article benefits not only the Manjaro users, but all other distro users as well.
+People in Manjaro community are helpful and responsive, which should be really appreciated.

 ## Email, Calendar and PDF Reader